retro-esp32/RetroESP32/README.md

 - [x] Config for both ILI9341/2

 ## Supported Emulators
->What else do you need to do
+> What else do you need to know, there are 10 currently supported

 - [x] Nintendo Entertainment System
 - [x] Nintendo Game Boy